IoT in Smart Appliances: How to Unlock its True Potential

-An advertisement pops up on the refrigerator’s touchscreen door, informing you that you can buy your favorite ice cream for 20 percent off this week.
+An advertisement pops up on the refrigerator’s touchscreen door, informing you that you can buy your favorite ice cream for 20% off this week.
 As you sip coffee, your phone notifies you that the laundry is done.
-Finally, vacuuming is a chore of the past as the vacuum cleaner begins working as soon as you leave, five days a week.
+Finally, vacuuming is a chore of the past as the autonomous vacuum cleaner begins working as soon as you leave, five days a week.

 Connected devices can manage almost every aspect of the home.
-Smart appliances, specifically, could translate into higher levels of customer satisfaction and more business for your company.
-The smart home is no longer a rose-colored daydream, television cartoon or whimsical speculation.
+The Internet of Things (IoT) in home appliances, specifically, could translate into higher levels of customer satisfaction and more business for your company.
+The smart home is no longer a rose-colored daydream, television cartoon, or whimsical speculation.
 It’s the future, and it’s happening now.

-Despite tremendous technological advances, there is still plenty of progress that must to be made to create a seamless Jetsonian-style home, and well-positioned competitors have the chance to make a significant impact on the smart appliance market.
+Despite tremendous technological advances, there is still plenty of progress that must be made to create an automated, seamless “Iron Man”-style smart home.
+Well-positioned competitors have the chance to make a significant impact on the smart appliance market.

 Smart appliances are nothing new.
 Brands have had the ability to connect these devices for years but have struggled with finding a meaningful value proposition.
 They can make a washing machine talk to a dishwasher, but so what?
 Where's the ROI?

 Here are some ways developing connected appliances can prove value for brands.